The Ten Fetters of Buddhism

 The Arahat creates no new Karma; he has gone beyond both good and evil, but he must still live with the Karmic effects of his previous actions.
 [4]

 But when the life in the body eventually passes away the Arahat has to die just like anyone else.
-One can summarise this state by saying that it is freedom of suffering, it is the destruction or Death of the Ego and the eradication of greed, hatred and delusion.
+One can summarize this state by saying that it is freedom of suffering, it is the destruction or Death of the Ego and the eradication of greed, hatred and delusion.

 In the Ratana Sutta is says: "Their past is dead, the new no more arises, Mind to future becoming is unattached, The germ has died.
 They have no more desire for growth.
 Those wise (and steadfast ones) go out as died this lamp."
 (Sutta Nipata, 14)